arriellam/arriellam/README.md

-# 👋 Hi there!
-Welcome to my GitHub!
+# 👋 Hello.
+Welcome to my GitHub

 I'm Arriella Mafuta, a passionate individual with a love for code, technology, and creativity.
 Here's a little about me: